sarisman84/LabyrinthOfTheAbyss/Documentation/Story Lore/Titus' Version of The Story.md

 Julius climbed the peaks and confronted the **Void Stone**, a colossal, sentient shard that lashed out with corrupted energy.
 With the Mage’s reluctant help, he destroyed the stone, but not before the mountain quaked, signaling the dungeon’s further destabilization.

+> [!WARNING] Fix
+> Mage not know it is Tec only thinks it is magic.

 ---

 ### **Level Three: The Frozen Necropolis**